picolume/studio/SOFTWARE_REQUIREMENTS_DOCUMENT.md

 ##### Website Demo (Static Frontend)

-To keep the marketing site demo aligned with the Studio UI, the repo includes a static web demo build that reuses the same frontend code (ES Modules + compiled Tailwind CSS) but runs without the Go/Wails backend.
+To keep the marketing site demo aligned with the Studio UI, the project maintains a static web demo build that reuses the same frontend code (ES Modules + compiled Tailwind CSS) but runs without the Go/Wails backend.

-- **Output folder**: `website/public/studio-demo/` (served as `/studio-demo/` by Astro)
+- **Output folder (website repo)**: `website/public/studio-demo/` (served as `/studio-demo/` by Astro)
-- **Entry URL**: `website/public/demo.html` redirects to `/studio-demo/index.html`
+- **Entry URL (website repo)**: `website/public/demo.html` redirects to `/studio-demo/index.html`
-- **Sync script**: `scripts/sync-studio-demo.mjs` copies `studio/frontend/` into `website/public/studio-demo/` and strips Wails-only pieces (ex: `/wailsjs/runtime/runtime.js`)
+- **Sync script (studio repo)**: `scripts/sync-studio-demo.mjs` copies `studio/frontend/` into the website repo's `website/public/studio-demo/` and strips Wails-only pieces (ex: `/wailsjs/runtime/runtime.js`)
-- **Demo detection**: the frontend checks for `window.go.main.App`; if absent, it uses the demo backend adapter (`core/Backend.js`).
-Export/Upload remain disabled; Save/Load use browser file pickers and produce/consume standard `.lum` files compatible with the desktop app
+- **Demo detection**: the frontend checks for `window.go.main.App`; if absent, it uses the demo backend adapter (`core/Backend.js`)
-- **Website build integration**: `website/package.json` runs the sync script automatically via `prebuild`, so `cd website && npm run build` produces a deployable `website/dist/` that includes the synced demo
+  - Save/Load are supported via browser file pickers and use standard `.lum` files compatible with the desktop app
+  - Export/Upload remain disabled in the web demo
+- **CI/CD (website repo)**: the website repo can build and deploy automatically (e.g. GitHub Actions -> Hostinger via FTP) by building the Astro site and deploying `dist/`.
+In this model, `website/public/studio-demo/` is treated as a committed static asset that is updated by the sync script during development.

 #### 3.2.2 Backend Components